pstaabp/pstaabp.github.io/sym-comp-notes/appendix-B.md

-Numbers on a Digital Computer
+Appendix B: Numbers on a Digital Computer
 ======

 Scientific Notation